H-Moji-H/mysql-biochar-sales-analysis/README.md

 # Overview

 This project involves creating and querying a database named biochar_db in MySQL.
-The database is designed to manage biochar sales and includes three main tables: county_lookup, agent_lookup, and biochar_sales.
-Queries have been written to generate insights on sales performance and revenue metrics categorized by county and agent.
+The database is designed to manage biochar sales and includes three main tables: county_lookup, agent_lookup, and biochar_sales.The data tables (CSV files) were imported into the db.
+The queries were written in SQL to generate insights on sales performance and revenue metrics categorized by county and agent.

 # Project Setup